 We get a long take of a busy city street and a 9 minute introductory musical number.
 Now, I’m a very big fan of Alan Menken but every song in this film is completely indistinguishable from the previous.
 Not only that, but they never stop singing.
-Every possible moment is its own song with a maximum of 30 seconds of spoken dialogue between numbers.
 The result is that I have no idea how many songs there actually are.
 It could be 5, it could be 22.
-No-one knows.

 You can tell this was a stage musical because everything takes place in a couple of large locations and every few minutes there is a long, uninterrupted dance number.
 It’s nice to get out of Scrooge’s office for a change.

 Scrooge’s “let them die” reprimand to the chuggers is given more weight by Kelsey Grammer’s real life hard-right Republican politics.

 Bob has a sneeze in this, and that really annoys Scrooge.
 “Every sneeze is a penny lost!”
 He says.
 What?
 Ok.
 It’s never mentioned again.

 Kelsey Grammer’s Scrooge is campy, similar to Albert Finneys which makes sense as at the time it was the only non-Muppet musical in existence that wasn’t totally garbage.

 Among the huge ensemble, three particular individuals sing a couple of lines each, making overt references to the words “past”, “present” and “future”.
 I wonder who they could be.

 Scrooge is having a manspread when all of a sudden George from Seinfeld bursts through the wall dressed as Beetlejuice.

 Another completely indistinguishable song, but at least we finally get to see what’s inside all those lock boxes Marley has.